Ayush-divedi/learn-1/README.md

 # learn-1
-A code repo for learning GIT
+A code repo for learning GIT.